Marty Booker: Chicago Bears (first stint)

-Booker all 13 games in which he played in 2003 and was the Bears’ leading receiver for the third straight year, catching 52 passes for 715 yd and four touchdowns.
+Booker started all 13 games in which he played in 2003 and was the Bears’ leading receiver for the third straight year, catching 52 passes for 715 yd and four touchdowns.
 He was inactive for three games in October and November with an ankle injury.
-He compiled the seventh 100 yd receiving game of his career as he totaled 115 yd on five receptions, including a 61 yd TD catch, at Green Bay on December 7, when he tied Neal Anderson for fifth on Chicago’s all-time receiving list with 302.
+He compiled the seventh 100 yd receiving game of his career as he totaled 115 yd on five receptions, including a 61 yd TD catch, at Green Bay on December 7, when he tied Neal Anderson for fifth on Chicago's all-time receiving list with 302.
 Booker caught six passes for 92 yd in finale at the Kansas City Chiefs on December 28, as he set a Bears record for consecutive games with a reception (58).

 Booker concluded his Chicago career with 315 receptions for 3684 yd and 23 touchdowns.
-He ranks fifth on the team’s all-time chart for receptions and sixth for receiving yards.
+He ranks fifth on the team's all-time chart for receptions and sixth for receiving yards.
 His reception total was the most by any Bear in his first five years with the club while his yardage figure was third during this same time span.

 On August 23, 2004, the Bears traded Booker and their third-round draft pick in 2005 to the Miami Dolphins in exchange for defensive end Adewale Ogunleye, who was coming off a career-high 15 sacks with the Dolphins in 2003.
-The following April, the Dolphins used the third-round draft choice acquired from the Bears on Florida linebacker Channing Crowder, who has since developed into a productive starter for the team.
+The following April, the Dolphins used the third-round draft choice acquired from the Bears on Florida linebacker Channing Crowder, who developed into a productive starter for Miami during his 6 years.

 Miami Dolphins

 Booker started 15 games during his first season with the Dolphins in 2004.
 He finished third on the team with 50 receptions for 638 yards and a touchdown, behind fellow wide receiver Chris Chambers and tight end Randy McMichael.
 He had a reception in every game that he played for the fourth year in a row.
 Booker turned in his most productive receiving day of the season at the New England Patriots on October 10, when he hauled in seven passes for 123 yards.
-His entire receiving total from the game came in the second half as he became the first Dolphin to account for 100 yards receiving in a half since December 15, 2002 when Chris Chambers had 117 yards in the first half against the Oakland Raiders.
+His entire receiving total from the game came in the second half as he became the first Dolphin to account for 100 yards receiving in a half since December 15, 2002, when Chris Chambers had 117 yards in the first half against the Oakland Raiders.
 Booker tossed a 48-yard completion to Chambers against the St. Louis Rams on October 24 for the third and longest completion of his career.
-That led to a Sammy Morris eight-yard touchdown run on the next play from scrimmage for the Dolphins’ first score of a game they went on to win, 31-14, as they earned their initial victory of the season.
-He was inactive for finale at the Baltimore Ravens on January 2, 2005 with an ankle injury.
+That led to a Sammy Morris eight-yard touchdown run on the next play from scrimmage for the Dolphins’ first score of a game they went on to win, 31–14, as they earned their initial victory of the season.
+He was inactive for finale at the Baltimore Ravens on January 2, 2005, with an ankle injury.